Planning to travel to Africa as a backpacker? These tips for backpacking Africa will show you what to do and what to expect on your African safari.

 So in this post, I’ll be sharing with you the best tips for Backpacking Africa.

-But before that, first check out these Africa travel tips that you need to know before your trip.
+But before that, first check out these Africa travel tips and the things you need to your before going on your first African safari.
 They will give you an idea of what to expect from your Africa backpacking journey.

 Tips for Backpacking Africa

 Literally anything is negotiable in Africa.
 If you buy at the first price you’re told, you’re going to be ripped off and lose so much money you wouldn’t have lost if you had bargained a bit.

 Nope, it’s not embarrassing and almost everyone in Africa does it.
 And being a tourist, chances are high that prices have been raised above the normal, so that’s another reason for you to bargain.

 If a seller tells you the price, start by diving it into half and negotiate from there.
 If you reach a price that you feel is fair for what you’re trying to buy and the seller still insists, try the “walking away” trick.
 I promise it works like a gem – it’s like my ultimate bargaining technique.

 When you walk away, the seller is likely to call you back and give you the product/service at that price or at least close to it.